-In our latest guest blog, Rebecca Doyle of @thehousebuild describes how she chose and installed a Haddonstone portico for her unique project.
-Rebecca also offers some helpful tips to anyone planning to install a portico themselves.
+In her exclusive guest blog for Haddonstone, Rebecca offers some helpful tips to anyone planning to install a portico themselves.

 I set up the @thehousebuild account on Instagram in May 2017 as we embarked upon the build.
 I wanted a place to document our house build for friends and family.
 A place to be able to show people the before and after and progress of the build.
 Now that the house build is over, my page has become more of a lifestyle account and I love the community of followers that I’ve built up.

 My husband and I have renovated 4 properties together in the last 15 years and as much as we do love our home now, never say never…